Xoffio/rmStack/README.md

 # rmStack
-Here I post some of my stackoverflow answer.
-Including files, images, references, and any document use to explained.
+Here I post some of my StackOverflow answers.
+Including files, images, references, and any document used to help me answer the question.